“If I can do it, anybody can.” One of the emptiest clichés you’re ever likely to hear – yet I could be an example of how it *might* be possible.

 And just because something isn’t accomplished at one point in your life, that doesn’t mean it won’t be possible at another stage.

 What I submitted for my doctorate was the best I was capable of.
 And I had to force myself a long way to get there.
-From U to P was a direction worth heading.
+From an unclassifed mock exam (U) to a PhD pass (P) was a direction worth heading.

 The unlikely inspiration for this piece was a review by the esteemed historian, Anthony Fletcher, of England’s Fortress, a collection derived from the Fairfax 400 Conference in which my work features.

 Staggeringly, he describes me as a useful historian.
 I’m very flattered and very proud, if a little embarrassed.

 I suspect the only reason I don’t have a similar disaster anecdote to tell about history is because I dropped the subject at the age of 14.
 I don’t even have a GCSE.

 Maybe I do have a talent, then – for wool-pulling!